KEY POINTS

 How to save money on car insurance as a student

-You can save money on car insurance by considering:
+You may be able to save money on car insurance by:

 Canstar research suggests that if you consider a 5-Star-Policy for car insurance, you could save hundreds of dollars (or even more, depending on where you live) on your car insurance costs each year.
-Across all products rated by Canstar, the average saving offered by 5-Star Rated policies in 2024 was just under 40%, compared to the market average.
-One example, males under 25 could make an average saving of $1,138 by switching to a 5-Star-Rated car insurance policy.
+It was found that drivers taking out a new policy could potentially enjoy an average saving of $692 by switching from an average priced premium to a Canstar top-rated one.
+Males under 25 could potentially save even more, with an average saving of up to $1000.

-Some tips to consider to help you get a great deal on your car insurance policy as a student:
+Some tips to consider to help you get a great deal on your car insurance policy as a student include:

 - Providers sometimes offer deals and discounts when quoting and buying your car insurance policy online, rather than over the phone or in person.